telerik/fiddler-docs/knowledge-base/VPAT.md

 Please refer to the attached VPAT

 ### Section 1194.22 Web-based Internet Information and Applications
-Not Applicable - Fiddler is not considered a web-based internet information application
+Not Applicable - Fiddler Classic is not considered a web-based internet information application

 ### Section 1194.23 Telecommunications Products
-Not Applicable - Fiddler is not considered a telecommunications product
+Not Applicable - Fiddler Classic is not considered a telecommunications product

 ### Section 1194.24 Video and Multi-media Products
-Not Applicable - Fiddler is not considered a video or multi-media product
+Not Applicable - Fiddler Classic is not considered a video or multi-media product

 ### Section 1194.25 Self-Contained, Closed Products
-Not Applicable - Fiddler is not considered a self-contained, closed product
+Not Applicable - Fiddler Classic is not considered a self-contained, closed product

 ### Section 1194.26 Desktop and Portable Computers
-Not Applicable - Fiddler is not considered a desktop or portable computer
+Not Applicable - Fiddler Classic is not considered a desktop or portable computer

 ### Section 1194.31 Functional Performance Criteria
 Please refer to the attached VPAT